 All of these techniques that we mentioned (and more) require not just careful pre-production, but advanced flight training as well.
 Before attempting any of them at a shoot, practice flying on your own time, when you don’t have to worry about scheduling or budgetary concerns.
 Even if you’re an experienced cameraperson on the ground, this is still a new, very different skill set to master.
 Don’t let your ego get in the way of creating the best possible content by refusing to accept that only practice makes perfect.

 The more confident you become as a drone pilot, the more dynamic the footage you capture will be.
 Incorporate a drone into your film-making process, but do not become discouraged if you are not an instant master of the form.
-Because remember, ultimately drones are just a tool – it is your creative decision-making and overall strategy as a content marketer that will determine the effectiveness of your video.
+Because remember, ultimately drones are just a tool.
+It’s your creative decision-making and overall video marketing strategy that will determine the effectiveness of your video.